 Journaling goes a long way toward building a regular routine.
 Making writing a regular habit can both make journaling more manageable and more useful to all participants.
 Routines can bring a sense of stability to a life that otherwise feels chaotic and disjointed.
 Especially for those dealing with mental health issues alongside addiction, routine is crucial to establishing a balanced life.

-How to start journaling for addiction
+How to start journaling for addiction recovery

 If you’ve never had a journal before, no need to fret.
 Journaling is one of the simplest tasks you can start to promote mental health and addiction recovery.
 In fact, journaling is the easiest thing you can do in the next five minutes to support your sobriety.
 All you need is a medium to write (or dictate to your device) about your experiences and your thoughts.
 There are no regulations, guidelines or requirements for a diary.
 This is your space to process what you need to.
-If you find yourself wondering how to get started, here are some addiction writing prompts to get you started or spark some inspiration.
+If you find yourself wondering how to get started, here are some addiction recovery questions to get you started or spark some inspiration.

 - If I had to narrow my biggest trigger down to one word, what would it be and why?